 Changing the Type of a Typed Column

-To change the storage type for a column, use ALTER TABLE and the ALTER and TYPE keywords in the following way:
+To change the storage type for a column of type ascii to type text, use ALTER TABLE and the ALTER and TYPE keywords in the following way:

-The column must already have a type in the column family metadata.
+The column must already have a type in the column family metadata and the old type must be compatible with the new type.
 The column may or may not already exist in current rows (no validation of existing data occurs).
 The bytes stored in values for that column remain unchanged, and if existing data is not deserializable according to the new type, your CQL driver or interface might report errors.

 Adding a Typed Column